kabu1204/yfs/README.md

 1. queue1 and queue2 store persisted KVs.
 2. Flush will try to append new KVs to queue2 first.
 3. GC always happens on queue1.
-4. GC will append valid KVs to queue1.
+4. GC will also try to append valid KVs to queue2 first.

 ![](./docs/assets/vlog_gc_two_queue1.jpg)